areynold/accessibility-for-project-managers/PITCHME.md

 ## How should PMs approach accessibility?

+Plan for accessibility from the start.

+---

-* Treat accessibility requirements as any other UI requirement
+## Treat accessibility requirements as any other UI requirement

-    * Functional requirements must be included in minimum viable product
+* Functional requirements should be included in minimum viable product
 * Non-functional requirements will need testing and iteration--app won't break, but user experience will be poor
-* Can reference WCAG or external document and list exceptions
+* Reference external documents (e.g., WCAG) and list exceptions

+---

-* Your process will establish due diligence
+Your process will establish due diligence
-* Make sure you don't mix up "this will inconvenience the user" and "this disenfranchises the user"
+Make sure you don't mix up "this will inconvenience the user" and "this disenfranchises the user"

 ---